Ada-Developers-Academy/core-unit-1/debugging-contd/problem-set-debugging-contd.md

 Before jumping into debugging, please take a few minutes to read through the `PROBLEM_SET_README.md` file in the Replit for further information on how Dahlia is trying to achieve her goals and what the files in her project should be doing.

+The focus of this exercise is to practice identifying bugs.
+We will continue to practice this skill during our time together at Ada and we should feel comfortable doing so without the use of AI tools like ChatGPT.
+Later, we'll practice debugging code with the assistance of prompting.
+For now, we'll stick to tools like rubber ducking or performing web searches to fix these bugs.

 When you're ready, come back to this page to answer the questions below about the debugging process and the bugs you found.

 Before starting work, please fork Dahlia's Replit.
 Follow the link: [https://replit.com/@adacore/EncodeAndDecodeGeneticSequencesStarter](https://replit.com/@adacore/EncodeAndDecodeGeneticSequencesStarter) and click the Fork button to create a copy that you can edit.